 I now help clients experiencing a wide range of symptoms – from an injured ankle or sore back, to chronic muscle and joint pain, and other undiagnosed physical discomfort.

-Certified ISM Practitioner (Diane Lee)
+Certified Integrated Systems Model Practitioner (Diane Lee)

 Certified Visceral Manipulation Therapist (Barral Institute)

 Member Australian College of Physiotherapists

 We begin with an initial appointment so we can talk about your symptoms, test results, prior treatment, medical history, and so on.